 Turn Fall Produce into Unique Treats with Pro Techniques

-ICE’s new Director of Culinary Research, Chef Barry Tonkinson, shares three ways to celebrate the season’s prime produce.
+ICE’s Vice President of Culinary Operations, Chef Barry Tonkinson, shares three ways to celebrate the season’s prime produce.

 It’s almost that time of year when murkier skies roll in and the leaves begin to show off their warming autumnal colors.
 The scent of pumpkin spice seems to invade every simple pleasure, from coffee to candles, and for me, the stars of the vegetable world are boastful in flavor.

 This is my favorite time of year for many reasons, but in a culinary sense, we have an array of fantastic produce available and an enormous array of ways to prepare it.

 One of the best ways to get the freshest in-season produce is to shop locally by visiting your local farmer's market or greenmarket.
 Just like our Health-Supportive Culinary Arts Chef-Instructor Nin Pornsriniyom did with her eggplant manti recipe, you can let the produce you find at the market inspire your dish.

 Here are some of my favorite methods for preparing my personal top three vegetables available in the coming season.

 This is one of my all-time favorite vegetables.
 A tuber native to North America, the sunchoke or Jerusalem artichoke has a sweet and nutty flavor and can be prepared in a multitude of ways.
 Look for firm-textured root tubers, which look like stems of ginger.

 Make a sweet and creamy dip simply by peeling the sunchoke with a peeler, slicing them and poaching them in some cream with a little salt until tender.
 Puree until ultra smooth in a blender and adjust with seasoning.